colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Natural Language Processing/Concepts/Chatbot/RASA/installation-instructions.md

 - Linux user can open terminal in sudo mode

 ### Step 3 : Install virtual enviornment
-Install Virtual Environment, Follow sub-steps Below (Type the following commands step by step in the terminal)-<br>
+Follow sub-steps Below (Type the following commands step by step in the terminal)-<br>
 **Check the version of anaconda (latest version should be installed)**<br>
 `conda -V`<br>